Operators

 defined

-The defined operator will evaluate to TRUE if the operand is defined, otherwise FALSE.
+The defined operator evaluates to TRUE if the operand is defined, otherwise FALSE.

 Example 3.
 Using the Unary "defined" Operation